nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-sitecore-connector.md

 **VERY IMPORTANT**
 If you are using **Sitecore version 9.3** or newer, you will need to update the security policy in your web.config file in your sitecore instance.
 This is new in 9.3 and should not be necessary for older versions.

-In you web.config, add to your existing Content-Security-Policy the following:
+In you web.config on your Sitecore instance, add to your existing Content-Security-Policy the following:

 ```